-The photos above were taken as we attended a Wine Library Club “Open That Bottle” event.
+We attended a Wine Library Club “Open That Bottle” event.
 I wore my black and white tank top with a matching jacket by IC Collection again.
-I bought the set from ShopMyFairLady.com where they are offering us a 15% discount on our total order with the code for this month (June17).
-I paired the pieces with black slim fitting pants from Chico’s last year.
-The shoes are from Dillard’s last year and they are by BCBGeneration.
-The necklace is this one by French Kande.
+I bought the set from ShopMyFairLady.com.
+I paired the pieces with black slim-fitting pants from Chico’s last year.
+The shoes are from Dillard’s last year, and they are by BCBGeneration.

 As part of the Babyboomer generation, I remember whole families being entertained for hours each night as they watched television together.
 TV time for my sister and me was always tightly controlled and limited by our parents, so I did not grow up watching a lot of it.
-However, I could not escape the fact that advertising on TV, in magazines and even on billboards programmed us to believe that we needed to “Wash That Gray Right Outta of My Hair,” use a variety of creams and potions along with way too much makeup to try to look more youthful.
+However, I could not escape the fact that advertising on TV, in magazines, and even on billboards programmed us to believe that we needed to “Wash That Gray Right Outta My Hair,” use a variety of creams and potions along with way too much makeup to try to look more youthful.
 We were always encouraged to wear the latest styles even when they were not the right choice for our shapes.
-Women were bombarded with messages that we needed to be fixed.
+Women were bombarded with messages that they needed to be fixed.
 The power of suggestion includes choices of food.
 Who remembers the Big Mac Attack?
 Do you know why Americans consider eggs and bacon breakfast foods?
-An advertising campaign in the 1920’s to boost the sales of pork, brought about the change in choices.
-Before that time we ate fruit, grains, maybe a piece of bread with jam and possibly had a cup of coffee for breakfast.
+An advertising campaign in the 1920s to boost the sales of pork brought about a change in choices.
+Before that time, we ate fruit, grains, maybe a piece of bread with jam, and possibly had a cup of coffee for breakfast.

 Even as a toddler, I did not accept dictates well.
 I was always the little girl who said, “I want to do it myself.”
 I did not have a best friend or clique of friends; in fact, I was always a bit of a loner.
 Fitting in and following the tribe was never my goal.
 My tendency to question everything and then do it “My Way” has continued into adulthood.
 If I ever accepted any guidance without question, it was, “Be your own person.
 Don’t let others influence you to do something you know isn’t right.”
 My Father imparted that wisdom to me over and over again as I was growing up.